 - Combine the all-purpose flour, whole-wheat pastry flour, baking powder and salt in a bowl.

 - Add the flour mixture ½ cup at a time to the creamed shortening mix, mixing well after each addition.

 - Fill cupcake cups three-quarters full and bake for 15-18 minutes, until a toothpick comes out clean.
 Cool fully before frosting.

-Reprinted with permission from Thomas Allen & Son Ltd.
+Reprinted with permission from Thomas Allan and Sons Ltd.